Priyamethre/priyamethre.github.io/README.md

 ## ✨ Let’s Connect

-I’m actively looking for opportunities in **Data Science & Analytics** where I can learn, grow, and make an impact.
+I’m currently looking for opportunities in **Data Analyst / Data Science** roles.
+If my work resonates with you, I’d love to connect or collaborate.

 ⭐ If you like my work, feel free to explore my repositories and connect with me!

 📍 Hyderabad, India
-📧 priyamethre01@gmail.com
+📧 priyamethre01@gmail.com |
-|📞 8106905367
 [LinkedIn](https://www.linkedin.com/in/priyamethre)
 |
 [Portfolio](https://priyamethre.github.io/)